-Who is Your Average
+Who Is The Average

-Refractive Surgery
+Plastic Surgery

-Patient?
+Patient

-The average refractive surgery patient is young-minded, upwardly mobile and progressive.
-Refractive surgery patients range from members of Generation Y and Generation X (21 to 40 years old) to Baby Boomers (40 to 65 years old), but they all share one thing in common: the desire to change their lifestyle and eliminate their dependence on glasses or contact lenses.
-They usually have well-paying jobs and some disposable income.
-They use the Internet routinely at work and/or home and it is their primary research tool.
-Information they glean from the Internet has a significant impact on their decisions - particularly those pertaining to elective surgery, which they are paying for "out of pocket."
+The average plastic surgery patient is young-minded, upwardly mobile, and progressive.
+Plastic surgery patients range from members of Generation Y and Generation X (21 to 40 years old) to Baby Boomers (40 to 65 years old), but they all share some things in common:

+- They desire to improve their appearance and enhance their lifestyle; - They use the Internet routinely at work and/or home; - The Internet is their primary research tool.

+Information they glean from the Internet has a significant impact on their decisions particularly those pertaining to elective surgery.

 Internet usage is BOOMING!
 Statistics from Nielsen/NetRatings show that more than 210 million people use the Internet in the United States, and usage is increasing at a rate of 10 million users per year.
 Internet usage also increases with education and income.
-According to eMarketing, most consumers now have broadband access in either their home or office and the rate of access increases dramatically with education and income.
-Daily Internet usage among broadband users is extremely high; in excess of 75% use the Internet every day.
+According to eMarketing, most consumers now have broadband access in either their home or office.
+Daily Internet usage among broadband users is extremely high - in excess of 75%.